 3. Have homemade, easy to digest foods like fruits, milk, rice, fulka, moong daal khichdi.
 Avoid salty, spicy, masaledaar, fried food stuffs, non-veg and eating outside.

 4. Instead of a complete bath, take care of basic hygiene by just washing hands, face, legs and genital areas.

 5. Complete abstinence is a must.

-Some of the other commonly followed practices in the past do not enter a temple/sacred place, do not cook food and many more have their reasons.
+Some of the other commonly followed practices in the past include - not enter a temple/sacred place, do not cook food and many more have their reasons.
 These reasons are based on the energy flow through the body and the universe.

 - Maintain the strength of the body - About 50 - 80 ml of blood is lost during those 3 days.
-It obviously takes up some of physical strength of the body.
+It obviously takes up some physical strength of the body away.
 The Rajaswala Paricharya was designed to help female regain the lost strength of the body.
 Career oriented women, those into sports and physical education and many other sections of the society may think that such small amount of energy loss is immaterial and that they can withstand it and continue doing their daily routine.
-However, its not about the loss of strength in one menstrual cycle.
-Its about the strength of the body and particularly of the reproductive system that is lost over a span of many monthly cycles that affects the body (again, particularly the reproductive system!) in the long run.
-Remember, these are the sections of the society that are the most affected by PCOD, infertility etc.
+However, it's not about the loss of strength in one menstrual cycle.
+It's about the strength of the body and particularly of the reproductive system that is lost over a span of many monthly cycles that affects the body (again, particularly the reproductive system!) in the long run.
+Remember, these are the sections of the society that are the most affected by PCOS, infertility etc.

-Conclusion of the research - Rajaswala paricharya helps women respond healthily to the drastic physical and psychic changes during the menstrual cycle and in relieving most of the associated symptoms of menstrual cycle.
+Conclusion - Rajaswala paricharya helps women respond healthily to the drastic physical and psychic changes during the menstrual cycle and in relieving most of the associated symptoms of menstrual cycle.